 “Ash Hadu Anna La Ilaha…” my uncle repeated, the words of the shahada slowly, unsure of its sound

-Uncle D followed the boy’s prompting until, at the end, he accepted that there was only one true God—Allah—and Mohamed (SAW) was his messenger.
+Uncle D followed the boy’s prompting until, at the end, he accepted that there was only one true God—Allah—and Muhammad (SAW) was his messenger.

 Later, I told my other uncles about his conversion.